elusivecodes/FrostCore/README.md

 **Wrap**

-Create an Array from any value.
+Create an array from any value.

-- `value` is the value you wish to create an Array from.
+- `value` is the value you wish to create an array from.

 ```javascript
 const array = Core.wrap(value);